-Once again, measurement accuracy will benefit greatly from 6 dB pads on the Signal Hound devices.
-If noise becomes an issue, you can turn on the RF preamplifier and re-sweep the thru (remember to leave the "IN" port open for sweeping the thru).
+Once again, measurement accuracy will benefit from 3 to 6 dB pads on the Signal Hound devices.
+If noise becomes an issue, set your reference level to the actual signal level at the coupled port, e.g. -26 dBm, and turn your RF attenuator to 0 dB before you "SWEEP THRU" (remember to leave the "IN" port open for sweeping the thru).